Monitoring Plan Overview

 Groundwater Monitoring

+Municipalities within the SWWD rely on groundwater to provide potable water, satisfy water demand for commercial and industrial facilities, and irrigation.
 Additionally, many surface water features have direct interaction with groundwater.
 Therefore, management of some surface water resources is also dependent on high quality, sustainable levels of groundwater.

 Currently, the District operates a groundwater level monitoring network and is transitioning to a regional assessment program.
 The focus of that program to detect effects of stormwater infiltration as the watershed continues to develop.
 With its partners, SWWD will evaluate the need and feasibility of identifying and monitoring regional groundwater assessment locations throughout the District through development of a Strategic Assessment Plan.

-SWWD will investigate trends of degrading groundwater quality or increased fluctuation of groundwater levels using groundwater models developed for south Washington County to target likely causes.
+SWWD will investigate trends of degrading groundwater quality or increased fluctuation of groundwater levels using groundwater models developed for South Washington County to target likely causes.
 The SWWD will then undertake in-field, in-depth assessment to verify sources and target mitigation strategies.

 SWWD Water Quality Database